Tennyson Center's Executive Team

 Email Rick Thorgren

 Mr. Thorgren manages the operational and support departments for the agency, is the Corporate Secretary, and serves on both the Executive and Management Teams.
-He has been a licensed attorney for over 30 years, and was a litigation partner in two Denver law firms and a senior assistant city attorney for Denver in the employment law division prior to joining the agency.
+He has been a licensed attorney for over 36 years, and was a litigation partner in two Denver law firms and a senior assistant city attorney for Denver in the employment law division prior to joining the agency in 1998.
 In his role as General Counsel Mr. Thorgren provides a wide range of legal services, including contract review, counsel on employment and personnel matters and policies, and monitoring all licensing and corporate requirements.
 Mr. Thorgren has served as a board member for over ten years on two other local non-profits, in both cases serving as an original board member and as Corporate Secretary.

 Pamela Hricik Treloar, MSSW, LCSW